Shree2604/Vision-AI-Assistant-SmolVLM/README.md

 2. When prompted, **allow camera access**
 3. Follow the on-screen instructions

-## 🧰 Requirements

-- WebGPU-compatible browser (Chrome/Edge 113+)
-- Webcam/camera connected to your device
-- Local development server (see instructions above)
-- Internet connection (for initial model loading only)

-## 🛠️ Behind the Scenes

-This app leverages WebGPU to run the SmolVLM-500M-Instruct model directly in your browser.
-It captures frames from your camera, processes them with the AI model, and returns natural language responses to your questions - all without sending any data to external servers!

 ## 🌟 Try asking...

 - "What objects are visible?"